 I started reading Chinese online in high school.
 It was very difficult for me at that time, but gradually I was able to make sense of things.
 For language at school, I took Spanish and I was horrendous at it.
 I’ve forgotten most of it by now, but I could easily relearn it with my much enhanced level of verbal maturity.
 I’m not very motivated to learn Spanish anymore because there isn’t very much high culture in it (pardon my snobbery).

 I hardly took humanities courses in college, but I did take a few that were required.
 I remember vividly how in the writing class I took most of the students couldn’t write coherently at all.
-I did starting in my third year of college develop an interest in China poetry.
+I did starting in my third year of college develop an interest in Chinese poetry.
 I remember spending quite a while to memorize 蜀道难, without understanding what it was really saying as it was full of type of Chinese language literary that I had no exposure to at that time.
 I started reading Baidu Baike without feeling like it was too overwhelming.

 In high school and even in college, it never occurred to me to take humanities seriously.
 There are no jobs in that.
 And students who major in it, at least not in the very top schools, are pretty fucking dumb.
 Additionally, I always considered language my weak point.
 In high school, I remember calculus being super easy for me while English class being almost torture.
-I had to really force myself to write those literary analyses and memorize the detailed of what happened in the each chapter of Dubliners by James Joyce so that I could actually ace the quizzes.
+I had to really force myself to write those literary analyses and memorize the details of what happened in the each chapter of Dubliners by James Joyce so that I could actually ace the quizzes.
 Honestly, how do you fucking expect high school students to really understand what’s going on in that.

 Early in my fourth year of undergraduate, I started learning Russian out of a desire to understand the lyrics of some beautiful Russian songs.
 Also, the grammar of the language, being highly inflectional, was quite fascinating.
 Also, the Soviet Union, which shaped the course of 20th century history so substantially, was viewed by me as an entity to be understood to a reasonable level.